JamesClarke01/JamesClarke01/README.md

-## james
+## James' GitHub!
-Software engineer with a love of programming.
+Hi I'm a software engineer with a love for programming.
 Feel free to have a look around :)

 <!--